Skip to main content

 In addition to its physical resources, BYU–Hawaii personnel are entrusted with intellectual property and with personal, confidential, privileged, and proprietary information.
 All personnel are responsible to protect the privacy of those who entrust this information to the university and to use this information only for the purposes for which access is provided.

-3.4 Safe Work Environment
+3.7 Safe Work Environment Policies

 BYU–Hawaii seeks to provide a work environment free from occupational injury and illness.
 Campus Safety & Security provides many written safety and health programs.
 BYU–Hawaii employees are expected to be familiar with and follow relevant health and safety policies, procedures, and programs and identify and report unsafe acts or conditions in the workplace to their supervisors.
-Please contact Campus Safety & Security at 675-3675 or 675-3911 with any safety-related questions or concerns.
+Please contact Campus Safety & Security at (808) 675-3675 or (808) 675-3911 with any safety-related questions or concerns.

-3.5 Conflicts of Interest
+3.8.1 Conflict of Interest

 A conflict of interest situation may exist when personnel is in a position to influence the direction or decision of the university or one of its programs, or to inappropriately use university resources in such a way that may lead to the personal financial gain of the individual or of his or her immediate family members or other designees.
 A potential conflict of time commitment exists when activities external to the university exceed reasonable time limits or when primary professional responsibility is not to the university.
 All conflicts must be disclosed and must be reduced, eliminated, or appropriately managed.
 This is accomplished at BYU–Hawaii through an annual survey of employees regarding potential conflicts of interest.

-3.5.1 Nepotism
+3.8.3 Nepotism

 Whenever BYU–Hawaii personnel own or have a substantial interest in a commercial or private organization that does or seeks to do business with the university, the individual must first be approved as an employee-vendor through university purchasing before being considered as a university vendor.

-3.6 Conclusion and Policy Interpretation
+3.9 Conclusion and Policy Interpretation

-This Personnel Conduct Policy cannot address every situation or ethical dilemma that university personnel may face in the course of their employment at BYU–Hawaii.
+This Personnel Conduct policy cannot address every situation or ethical dilemma that university personnel may face in the course of their employment at BYU–Hawaii.
 It is incumbent upon all university personnel to exercise good judgment, in addition to following the provisions of this policy and other policies and procedures.
 To the extent language in this policy conflicts with language in another university policy that addresses a specific subject matter or area, the language of the subject-specific policy will control over the more general language of this policy.
-If the appropriate course of action is not clear, employees are expected to seek counsel from the subject matter experts listed in the Compliance Directory to help clarify issues and guide appropriate behavior.
+If the appropriate course of action is not clear, employees are expected to seek counsel from the subject matter experts listed in the compliance directory to help clarify issues and guide appropriate behavior.

 Details